“He is Not Here!”

 You need a lot of faith to visit holy sites in the Holy Land.
-The “upper room” where Jerusalem tells you the Last Supper took place was built by crusaders in 1099.
+The “upper room” where the Jerusalem tourist office tells you the Last Supper took place was built by crusaders in 1099.
 The gate the tour guide tells you Jesus entered on Palm Sunday was built by Suleiman the Magnificent in the 1500s.
-There are three sites that claim to be the Jesus baptism site.
+There are three sites in the Holy Land that claim to be Jesus’ baptism site.
 There are at least two Mt.
 Sinai’s.
 And so it is with the crucifixion and resurrection.
 There are two sites claiming that honor in Jerusalem.

-You can see a real contradiction in styles when you visit those two sites.
+You see a real contradiction in styles when you visit those two sites.
 The most commonly recognized site is at the Church of the Holy Sepulcher.
-When Constantine converted the Roman Empire to Christianity his mother traveled to the Holy Land to identify the sites for major events.
-Through a series of snooping, excavations and visions seen in dreams she identified several sacred sites, including those of the birth, death and resurrection of Christ.
+When Constantine converted the Roman Empire to Christianity his mother, St. Helena, traveled to the Holy Land to identify the sites of major events.
+Through snooping, excavations and visions seen in dreams she identified several sacred sites, including those of the birth, death and resurrection of Christ.
 Who knows?
 She could have been right.
 Right or wrong Constantine believed his mother and ordered churches erected on those sites.
-Currently the Holy Sepulcher church is in holy disrepair because bits of it are controlled by the Greek Orthodox, Roman Catholic, Coptic, Armenian and Ethiopian churches who can’t agree on a lot of things including who’s responsible for maintenance of common property, like the roof.
+Currently the Holy Sepulcher church is in holy disrepair because bits of it are controlled by the Greek Orthodox, Roman Catholic, Coptic, Armenian and Ethiopian churches who can’t agree on the simplest things, like who’s responsible for maintenance of common property like the roof.

 The second death and resurrection site is the “Garden Tomb.”
-It was championed by General Charles “Chinese” Gordon, who was killed when his army was wiped out in Khartoum a few years later.
+It was championed by General Charles “Chinese” Gordon, who was killed when his army was wiped out in Khartoum a few years after he served in Jerusalem.
 It includes a hill that, in the right light, looks like a skull, Golgotha.
-It also has a garden with an ancient cistern and a stone wine press, which might well have been the type to be in the garden of a rich man like Joseph of Arimathea.
-Then there is a tomb hewn from rock with a channel that was designed to hold a large stone that would be rolled to seal its entry.
-The site is owned by the Episcopalians who hold this to be the place, along with assorted other Protestants.
+It also has a garden with an ancient cistern and a stone wine press.
+This might well have been the type of garden a rich man like Joseph of Arimathea would own.
+The garden has a tomb hewn from rock with a channel that was designed to hold a large stone to seal its entry.
+The site is currently owned by the Episcopalians who, along with assorted other Protestants, hold this to be the place.

 These pictures are from April and May 2010.